 The Benedictine Melk Abbey overlooking the Danube is an impressive place.
 Not only the stunning Baroque architecture but also its 1000-year history attracts numerous visitors to the UNESCO World Heritage site every year.

-The small-town of Melk by the Danube receives tens of thousands of visitors each year who come to see the huge Melk Abbey.
-Regardless of whether you arrive at Melk Abbey by land or water, you cannot avoid being mightily impressed by the grande splendour of the monestary.
+The small town of Melk by the Danube receives tens of thousands of visitors yearly who see the huge Melk Abbey.
+However, regardless arrive at Melk Abbey by land or water; you cannot avoid being mightily impressed by the grand splendour of the monastery.

 1000-year history

-Melk was for the first time mentioned in written sources in the year 831.
-The Babenberg family (which ruled Austria before the Habsburgs) built a castle on the cliff where the monastery is located today around 980.
-In the year 1089 the first monks found their way to Melk in Lower Austria and set up a monastery in the old castle, which was given to them by Count Leopold II.
-The baroque architecture you see today dates from the first half of the 18th century.
+Melk was, for the first time, mentioned in written sources in the year 831.
+The Babenberg family (which ruled Austria before the Habsburgs) built a castle on the cliff where the monastery is today around 980.
+In the year 1089, the first monks found their way to Melk in Lower Austria and set up a monastery in the old castle, which was given to them by Count Leopold II.
+The baroque architecture you see dates today from the first half of the 18th century.

 Spiritual and material riches

-An extraordinary experience is the daily Benedictine prayer session, that takes place from April 1 to October 31, where visitors can also attend.
-Furthermore, we recommend the exhibitions showing the monastery’s treasury, archives and library that gives you an insight into the life of the clergy back to the monastery’s early beginnings.
+An extraordinary experience is the daily Benedictine prayer session, which takes place from April 1 to October 31, which visitors can attend.
+Furthermore, we recommend the exhibitions showing the monastery’s treasury, archives and library that give you an insight into the life of the clergy back to the monastery’s early beginnings.

 Antique writings and marvellous frescos